 }

-In this example, for simplicity, we execute the functions in the ‘Setup’ so that they are launched only once and illustrate their use.
-Of course, in a project we would call them where we need them in our code.
+In this example, for simplicity, we execute the functions in the ‘Setup’ so they run only once to illustrate their use.
+Of course, in a project, we would call them where needed in our code.

 Result

-If we run the code, we will see that all the requests to the REST API served on our NodeJS server are executed correctly, and that we are obtaining the responses sent by the server.
+If we run the code, we will see that all requests to the REST API served on our NodeJS server are executed correctly, and we are getting the responses sent by the server.

-We also verify that in the console of the NodeJS server we are receiving the requests.
+We also verify that in the NodeJS server console we are receiving the requests.

-Wasn’t it too complicated, right?
-Now we know how to interact with the ESP8266 as a client, with a REST API correctly and standardized.
+It wasn’t too complicated, was it?
+Now we know how to interact with the ESP8266 as a client, with a REST API in a correct and standardized way.

-In the next post, we will put “the icing on the cake” by seeing how to serve a REST API from the ESP8266 itself.
+In the next one, we will add “the icing on the cake” by seeing how to serve a REST API from the ESP8266 itself.
 This is starting to get interesting!
 See you soon.

 All the code from this post is available for download on Github.